DevMountain/categorizer/README.md

 }
 ```

-Now that we know which chart is active we can create a new object for it that has the new dataset added to it.
+Now that we know which chart is active, we can create a new object for it that has the new dataset added to it.
 Remember that we also want to return the `activeChartIndex` and all charts before and after the active chart.

 ```js
 case ADD_DATASET: {